ddobrin/gemini-workshop-for-spring-ai-java-developers/README.md

-# Gemini in Java with Vertex AI and Spring AI
+# Gemini in Java with Google GenAI SDK and Spring AI
 Gemini workshop for Java developers, using the Spring AI orchestration framework

 > [!NOTE]